 - Safiu Kehinde

-The Taawunu Human Rights Initiative (THURIST) has called out President Bola Tinubu and Osun lawmakers at the National Assembly, the Gbongan–Iwo–Oyo federal road abandoned for 20 years.
+The Taawunu Human Rights Initiative (THURST) has called out President Bola Tinubu and Osun lawmakers at the National Assembly, on the Gbongan–Iwo–Oyo federal road abandoned for 20 years.

 As contained in a statement issued on Friday by its Director-General, Sulaymon Tadese, the group noted that the dualised federal highway had over time become a burden to residents following repeated delays, political neglect, and alleged frustration of the road project by a religious organisation were against the road dualisation.

-“Despite being approved as a dualized federal highway, the project has suffered repeated delays, political neglect, and alleged interference from a religious organization that opposed its dualization.
+“Despite being approved as a dualised federal highway, the project has suffered repeated delays, political neglect, and alleged interference from a religious organisation that opposed its dualisation.

-“Today, the road stands as a daily reminder of government inaction, posing danger to commuters and crippling economic development across Osun and Oyo states.
+“Today, the road stands as a daily reminder of government’s inaction, posing dangers to commuters and crippling economic developments across Osun and Oyo states.

 “The road has become increasingly hazardous, with residents reporting frequent accidents due to potholes and failed portions, heavy traffic congestion, damage to vehicles and rising transportation costs, reduced access to markets, schools, and hospitals, and slowed economic activity across communities depending on the corridor.